Relocating a Kitchen Sink Cost

 Can I Move a Kitchen Sink Myself?

-• Most DIY sink instalments alone take 4-8 hours, a huge deal longer than the average time of a professional – only 1-4 hours.
-This time frame extends even further when you consider moving the sink and preparing the place for its new location.
+• Most DIY sink installations take 4-8 hours, a lot longer than the average time for a professional which is only 1-4 hours.

 Hiring Contractors to Move a Kitchen Sink Checklist

-• Make sure that they specialise in new kitchen sink installations
+• Make sure that they specialise in new kitchen sink installations.
+A skilled plumber can prevent leaks and costly mistakes.

-• Check out any installation work they have done in the past
+• Check out any installation work they have done in the past.
+Photos or testimonials from past projects.

 FAQs